Table of Contents

 9. Can dogs eat bananas?

 Another fruit that goes perfectly with peanut butter, dogs will gobble down a frozen banana faster than you can say “lickety banana split.”
 Don’t overdo it though – an inch-long section of banana is the perfect portion.
-Too much of a good thing can cause elevated potassium, putting pets at risk of developing constipation or hyperkalemia.
+Too much of a good thing can cause elevated potassium, putting pets at risk of developing constipation.

 Serving suggestion: Whip up a batch of “pupcakes” for your dog’s birthday or a play date.
 Try the banana pupcakes recipe from Peace and Woof, or serve some dog-friendly banana pancakes for breakfast – hold the syrup.